codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-introduction.md

 created by Github - the [Atom Code Editor](https://atom.io/):

 1. One click to [download](https://atom.io/).
-2. Another one click to install.
+2. Another one to install.
 3. Then we can write HTML like a `magician` (not a coder).

 > Free is beyond good.